postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 >[!NOTE]
 > The string expression is inserted _as is_ without any validation or transformation.
 Always specify the full namespace of any declaration used in a text expression.

+>[!NOTE]
+> (TODO: document better) You can now use `ExpressionBuilder` (instead of the traditional `StringBuilder`) to build an expression.
+It offers convenient methods like `AppendLiteral`, `AppendTypeName` or `AppendExpression`.
+To add a statement to the generated code, use `StatementBuilder` to create the statement and then `meta.InsertStatement` from the template at the place where the statement should be inserted.

 ### Capturing run-time expressions into compile-time objects